 - Your camera battery is low.

-Now, let’s show you how to get your Simplisafe camera online.
+Now, let’s show you how to get your Simplisafe camera back online.

 How to Troubleshoot Offline Issues on SimpliSafe Camera